29th July 2021

-The Warm Home Discount is a compulsory scheme for the large energy companies, and is an annual credit they pay into the electricity account of those who are eligible.
+Large energy companies must pay the Warm Home Discount.
+It's an annual credit they pay into the electricity account of those who are eligible.
 Many smaller energy suppliers also offer it.

-During winter 2020-21, the payment is £140.
+For winter 2020-21, the payment was £140.
 While this is a welcome saving, you should also make sure you're on the cheapest energy tariff for your home.

 The Warm Home Discount applies to two groups:

 No. Energy companies pay the Warm Home Discount to a broader group of people who have difficulty paying energy bills.
-Gas and electricity suppliers have a degree of discretion over which of their customers make up the broader group and how many to help, based on their market share.
+Gas and electricity suppliers have some discretion over which of their customers make up the broader group and how many to help, based on their market share.

-The participating suppliers have had their own eligibility criteria approved by Ofgem and have a limit on the number of customers who can benefit.
-Consumers who may be eligible could include those on low incomes with a disability, people with long-term illnesses, parents with young children or those who get certain means-tested benefits.
+Participating suppliers have had their own eligibility criteria approved by Ofgem and limit the number of customers who can benefit.
+You might be eligible if you:

 From 2020-21, all suppliers with more than 150,000 domestic customers are legally obliged to offer the discount to the core group.
 Suppliers offering the scheme are: